Foundation

 What would you need to know if the ordinary things of life started mutating at a fast pace around you: plants, animals, people, society, language; if reality or evolution was put on “fast-forward”?

 You and your team are on a mission to trade with an Indian tribe deep in the jungle.
-What do you need?
+What do you need most?

 • Liquor and trinkets